-Mongolian blue spots is a very common blue / grey mark in the baby’s lower back area (more common in the Eastern population).
+Mongolian blue spots are a very common blue / grey marks in the baby’s lower back area (more common in the Eastern population).

 The name originates from the initial description of the mark in people from Mongolia with no connection at all to Down-syndrome.

 A blue or grey mark with clear borders usually in the sacral area (lower back), although it may also appear in other areas of the body.